-What's above is just a short list of some of the factors that play into mobile fraud.
+What's above is just a short list of some of the factors that play into mobile fraud and which Forter's system takes into account.
 When you start to think of all the implications, it can start to feel completely overwhelming.

-But it doesn't need to be that way.
-Yes, mobile is different, and yet, it's important to adapt to that.
+It doesn't need to be that way.
+Yes, mobile is different, and it's important to adapt to that.
 But it's not a whole new world.
 Just like making sure your website was mobile friendly before Mobilegeddon hit didn't involve relearning and rethinking everything, so optimizing for mobile fraud can build off what you know and have.

 The best place to start is research.
 Make sure that you're tracking fraud by channel, so that you know which chargebacks were from mobile transactions.
 Analyze those bad orders, and compare them to good ones.
 Start learning the ways your customers act on mobile.